CNAG-Biomedical-Informatics/convert-pheno/docs/omop-cdm.md

         !!!
 Tip "About Parallelization"
             `Convert-Pheno` has been optimized for speed, and, in general the CLI results are generated almost immediatly.
 For instance, all tests with synthetic data take less than a second of a few seconds to complete.
 It should be noted that the speed of the results depends on the performance of the CPU and disk speed.
 If `Convert-Pheno` must retrieve ontologies from a database to annotate the data, the process may take longer.

-            The calculation is I/O limited and using internal [threads](https://en.wikipedia.org/wiki/Thread_(computing)) (TO BE IMPLEMENTED) may not speed up the calculation a lot.
+            The calculation is I/O limited and using internal [threads](https://en.wikipedia.org/wiki/Thread_(computing)) **did not speed up** the calculation.

-            Another valid option is to run simultaneous jobs with external tools such as [GNU Parallel](https://www.gnu.org/software/parallel).
+            Another valid option is to run simultaneous jobs with external tools such as [GNU Parallel](https://www.gnu.org/software/parallel), but keep in mind that **SQLite** database may complain.

             As a final consideration, it is important to recall that pheno-clinical data conversions are executed only "once".
 The goal is obtaining **intermediate files** which will be later loaded into a database.
 If a large file has been converted, it is verly likely that the **performance bottleneck** will not occur at the `Convert-Pheno` step, but rather during the **database load**.